Axway/amplify-central/content/en/docs/connect_manage_environ/connect_api_manager/agent-variables.md

 APIMANAGER_INVOKEPOLICY_MAPPING_CREDENTIALTYPENAME_1=external-crd-name
 ```

-For how to handle these custom credentials see [Use Custom Credentials with the Discovery Agent](/docs/connected_agent_common_reference/custom-external-credentials).
+For detailed instructions on (handling/managing) these custom credentials, refer to [Use Custom Credentials with the Discovery Agent](/docs/connected_agent_common_reference/custom-external-credentials).

 #### Custom OAuth External policy handling